 The theoretical advantages of ER over SA formulations have been difficult to demonstrate in randomized controlled trials.
 However, there have been some comparison trials that may give some insight into the basis for ER formulations.
-In one study, a patient adherence advantage was found with ER formulations versus SA opioids, which may translate into improved pain relief [206].
-In patients with moderate or greater chronic pain, CR tramadol showed lower pain scores and higher patient and investigator efficacy ratings than SA tramadol [210].
-In addition, the daily variations in pain control experienced with twice-daily morphine were not reported with once-daily dosing, and this correlated with stability in serum morphine concentrations [211].
+In one study, a patient adherence advantage was found with ER formulations versus SA opioids, which may translate into improved pain relief [216].
+In patients with moderate or greater chronic pain, CR tramadol showed lower pain scores and higher patient and investigator efficacy ratings than SA tramadol [220].
+In addition, the daily variations in pain control experienced with twice-daily morphine were not reported with once-daily dosing, and this correlated with stability in serum morphine concentrations [221].

-Compared with three-times daily morphine, twicedaily morphine is superior in pain control, sleep quality, and physical and mental impairment.
-In one study, almost twice as many patients dropped out with three-times daily versus twice-daily morphine, with inadequate pain relief the primary reason [212].
-Patients with moderate-to-severe cancer-related pain show significantly greater dropout rates with four-times daily oxycodone than with twice-daily oxycodone due to inadequate pain control and side effects [213].
-Another study of patients with cancer pain reported significantly greater tiredness during initial titration with sixtimes daily morphine versus once-daily morphine [214].
-A literature review found that ER formulations of morphine, oxymorphone, oxycodone, and tramadol promoted improvements in ability to fall asleep, sleep quality, sleep duration, and pain-related sleep disturbance compared with SA formulations [206].
-Patients with osteoarthritis have shown significantly improved sleep quality scores with ER versus SA oxycodone and with once-daily compared with twice-daily morphine [215; 216].
+Compared with three-times daily morphine, twice-daily morphine is superior in pain control, sleep quality, and physical and mental impairment.
+In one study, almost twice as many patients dropped out with three-times daily versus twice-daily morphine, with inadequate pain relief the primary reason [222].
+Patients with moderate-to-severe cancer-related pain show significantly greater dropout rates with four-times daily oxycodone than with twice-daily oxycodone due to inadequate pain control and side effects [223].
+Another study of patients with cancer pain reported significantly greater tiredness during initial titration with six-times daily morphine versus once-daily morphine [224].

+A literature review found that ER formulations of morphine, oxymorphone, oxycodone, and tramadol promoted improvements in ability to fall asleep, sleep quality, sleep duration, and pain-related sleep disturbance compared with SA formulations [216].
+Patients with osteoarthritis have shown significantly improved sleep quality scores with ER versus SA oxycodone and with once-daily compared with twice-daily morphine [225; 226].

-The CDC recommends initiation of opioid therapy with an SA formulation, but no further discussion or guidance is given [28].
-The FDA states that the use of ER/LA opioids is indicated for pain severe enough to require daily, around-the-clock, longterm opioid treatment for which alternative treatment options are inadequate [181].
-To ensure that benefits outweigh risks and to reduce risks while preserving access to opioid analgesics, the FDA has implemented risk evaluation and mitigation strategies (REMS) for ER/LA opioid analgesics.
-The ER/ LA REMS program consists of a core prescriber education component that stresses safe product use, patient safety information, and guidance on patient counseling.
-This REMS-compliant education is strongly encouraged but not mandatory [181].
+The CDC recommends initiation of opioid therapy with an IR formulation, prescribed at the lowest effective dose [187].
+The FDA states that the use of ER/LA opioids is indicated for pain severe enough to require daily, around-the-clock, long-term opioid treatment for which alternative treatment options are inadequate [190].
+To ensure that benefits outweigh risks and to reduce risks while preserving access to opioid analgesics, the FDA has implemented risk evaluation and mitigation strategies (REMS) for ER/ LA opioid analgesics.
+The ER/LA REMS program consists of a core prescriber education component that stresses safe product use, patient safety information, and guidance on patient counseling.
+This REMS-compliant education is strongly encouraged but not mandatory [190].